Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 ## Steps to run

-You can get full explanation about this sample, and build it from scratch by going to [Call the Microsoft Graph API from a Universal Windows Platform (UWP) application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-uwp).
+You can get the full explanation about this sample, and build it from scratch by going to [Call the Microsoft Graph API from a Universal Windows Platform (UWP) application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-uwp).
 You would have to change a few things (see below, build from scratch)

 ## How to run this sample